mogggen/oggelang/README.md

 # Oggelang
 A stupid idea brought to reality.

-Things barely work so don't expect to a fun and happy time with this language.
+Things barely work so don't expect a fun and happy time with this language.

 ## Building
 Use cmake to generate a build system of your choice and just hope it works.